Presto C++ Features

 • POST: v1/memory: Reports memory, but no assignments are adjusted unlike in Java workers

 • GET: v1/info/metrics: Returns worker level metrics in Prometheus Data format.
-Refer section Worker Metrics Collection for more info.
+See Worker Metrics Collection for more information.
 Here is a sample Metrics data returned by this API.

 # TYPE presto_cpp_num_http_request counter